top of page

 • De Freitas, J., Castelo, N., Uǧuralp, A. K., & Oğuz-Uǧuralp, Z. (2026).
 Mourning the loss of AI companions.
 Nature Human Behavior

 • De Freitas, J., Huang, Y., & Pinker, S. (2026).
-The perception of common knowledge.
+Recursive mentalizing and public salience in the perception of common knowledge.
 Proceedings of the National Academy of Sciences.

 • Cohen, G., & De Freitas, J. (2026).
 Mitigating suicide risk for minors involving AI chatbots.
 JAMA.